murinicanor/entropybroker/readme.txt

 1* http://en.wikipedia.org/wiki/Johnson%E2%80%93Nyquist_noise

 On systems with a spare tv-card/webcam, start server_v4l.
 E.g.:
-eb_server_v4l -i broker -d /dev/video0 -s -X password.txt
+eb_server_v4l -I broker -d /dev/video0 -s -X password.txt
 This program is Linux-only (due to the video4linux2 requirement).
 The same note regarding Johnson Noise (see the audio driver) applies to this program.
 On the other hand: LavaRnd (http://www.lavarnd.org/)